fmndiaye/firstyear-website/README.md

 Membres du site:
 PERDU JEAN, login: JPDidel, mot de passe: didel
-(si les mot de passe sont incorrectes, vérifiez la base de données) JPDidel est un membre crée pour tester les fonctions disponible sur le site
+(si les mots de passe sont incorrectes, vÃ©rifiez la base de donnÃ©es) JPDidel est un membre crÃ©e pour tester les fonctions disponible sur le site

-Les mots de passe ne sont pas crypté, pour une vérification plus simple
+Les mots de passe ne sont pas cryptÃ©, pour une vÃ©rification plus simple

 English:

-News website where we can read or write articles, with a comments system (Comment section)
+News website where we can read or write articles, with a comment system (a working comment section)

-The database is in the file named IO2
+The database is the file named IO2
 It needs to be put in the database repository of a web application, such as phpMyAdmin, it should work